Anal eczema

 What is the difference between an anal eczema and hemorrhoids?

 Although hemorrhoidal conditions can trigger an anal eczema, these proctological ailments differ on several levels.
 Itching at the anus, due to anal eczema or rather hemorrhoids?
-Both anal complaints can cause itching and burning at the anus, whereby a sign of anal eczema is particularly intense Itching at the anus is.
-For the correct treatment of anal eczema, it is advisable to seek medical expertise and advice.
+Both anal complaints can cause itching and burning at the anus, whereby a sign of anal eczema is particularly intense Itching at the anus For the correct treatment of anal eczema, it is advisable to seek medical expertise and advice.
 Anal eczema affects the skin around the anus, while hemorrhoids serve as vascular cushions sealing the end of the rectum at the anus.
 If these vascular cushions enlarge, this is the cause of the disease pattern of Hemorrhoids, whereby these blood vessels can also be pushed out of the anus by strong straining.
 Due to chronic irritation and the discharge of intestinal secretions, the development of anal eczema is a possible consequence.

 The following distinguishing features allow even a first assessment of complaints at the anus.